NguyenTrongPhuc552003/phucscareembedded/docs/rust-programming/02-fundamentals/collections-strings/practical-exercises.md

 Master collections and strings through hands-on practice with comprehensive explanations using the 4W+H framework.

-## What Are Practical Exercises?

-**What**: Practical exercises are hands-on coding challenges that reinforce your understanding of collections and strings in Rust.
-These exercises combine vectors, hash maps, hash sets, and string handling to solve real-world problems.

-**Why**: Understanding practical exercises is crucial because:

-- **Reinforcement** solidifies your understanding of concepts
-- **Real-world application** connects theory to practice
-- **Problem-solving skills** develops your ability to solve complex problems
-- **Code quality** improves through hands-on practice
-- **Confidence building** prepares you for real projects
-- **Pattern recognition** helps you identify common solutions
-- **Best practices** reinforces idiomatic Rust programming

-**When**: Use practical exercises when you need to:

-- Reinforce your understanding of collections and strings
-- Practice solving real-world problems
-- Build confidence in Rust programming
-- Prepare for more advanced topics
-- Develop problem-solving skills
-- Apply multiple concepts together

-**How**: Practical exercises work by:

-- **Combining concepts** from multiple lessons
-- **Real-world scenarios** that you might encounter
-- **Progressive difficulty** from simple to complex
-- **Comprehensive solutions** with detailed explanations
-- **Best practices** and idiomatic Rust patterns

-**Where**: Practical exercises are used throughout Rust learning to reinforce concepts and build practical skills.

 ## Exercise 1: Student Grade Management System

 ### Problem Description